Photo: Bella Bridesmaids Kansas City | Sarah Storr

 Cocktail dresses come in a wide variety of fabrics, and as long as the fabric has an elegant vibe, there’s no right or wrong fabric choice.

-Any dressy fabric can work, whether you love the texture of lace, the shimmer and shine of beads and sequins, or the soft and sumptuous feel of satin or silk.
+Any dressy fabric can work, whether you love the texture of lace, velvet, or faille, or the soft and sumptuous feel of satin or silk.

 Avoid Casual Fabrics

-Just steer clear of casual fabrics, such as cotton jersey and sweater knits.
-If it’s a fabric you would wear to brunch or to the office, it’s not right for a cocktail attire wedding.
+Avoid casual fabrics, such as cotton jersey and sweater knits.
+If you'd wear them to brunch or the office, they are inappropriate for a cocktail event.

 Choose a Silhouette That Suits Your Style

-There is no right or wrong choice regarding silhouette either — any neckline and shape can work!
-Just find a silhouette that you love and that flatters your body, be it a full A-line skirt, a midi slip dress, or a short shift.
+There is no right or wrong choice when it comes to silhouette — any neckline and shape can work!
+Just find a silhouette you love that flatters your body, be it a full A-line skirt, a midi slip dress, or a short shift.

 Match the Sleeve Length to the Time of Year

-All sleeve lengths work as well, but in the interest of comfort, it’s best to choose a sleeve length that fits the season and time of year.
-Go sleeveless for summer and long sleeve in winter, and you’ll look perfectly appropriate for the moment.
+All sleeve lengths work, but for comfort, it’s best to choose one that fits the season and time of year.
+Go sleeveless for summer and long-sleeve for a winter wedding, and you’ll look perfectly appropriate for the moment.

 Select Season-Appropriate Colors

-Keep the season in mind when choosing colors too.
+Remember the season when choosing colors, too.
 Autumnal tones are ideal for fall, and jewel tones are perfect for winter.
 Pastels and bright colors are perfect choices for spring and summer celebrations.

 Neutrals work all year round!